Game2280/CFR-DK/README.md

 Edit `decompile.bat` to modify CFR arguments (e.g., `--outputdir`, `--decodefinally`).

 ## License

-CFR is © [Lee Benfield](http://www.benf.org/).
-I am not the creator of CFR.
+CFR is © [Lee Benfield](http://www.benf.org/), distributed under the [MIT License](https://opensource.org/licenses/MIT).
+This project (CFR Decompiler Kit) is not affiliated with the original authors of CFR.

 ---